Rensing-Lab/TAPscan-v4-website/README.md

 To load the TAPscan v4 data into the database:

-1. Start TAPscan
-   - `make first-run`
-   - wait until TAPscan is running (i.e no more new output in terminal)

-2. In a differenct terminal, run the importers
+1. Run the importers
    - `make import-data`
-   - This will take quite some time (> 1 hour)
+   - This will take quite some time (>1h for the v4 dataset)
-   - You can monitor progress in the first terminal window
    - When it is done, the container will shut down
-   - The data that is uploaded in this command is:
+   - The data that is uploaded to the database in this command is:
      ```
      _data/import-species/species_v4.csv
      _data/import-rules/rules_v81.txt